Devostated/InceptionCam/README.md

 An HLAE tool to create inception cam transitions.

 # Usage
-* Record and save the first campath.
+* Record and save the first campath
-* Use the ingame command `getpos` at the position where you want the campath to happen.
+* Use the ingame command `getpos` at the position where you want the campath to happen
 * Drag and drop the saved campath onto the InceptionCam.exe
 * Enter your `getpos` value
    - Format examples: